assemblee-virtuelle/semapps/website/docs/frontend/field-components.md

 ### AvatarWithLabelField

-Same as React-Admin [ReferenceArrayField](https://marmelab.com/react-admin/Fields.html#referencearrayfield) but, if the user has a `acl:Append` right on the resource, he will have the possibility to add a new relationship through a modal.
+Display the user avatar in a round image and a label below.

 ```jsx
 import { Show, SimpleShowLayout, ReferenceArrayField } from 'react-admin';